How to Use a Guided Prayer Journal: Structure Explained

 “I have been anxious because I want control over outcomes.”

 A biblical prayer journal structure does not protect your pride.
-It exposes it.
+It confronts it.

 Step 4: Turn the Passage Into Prayer